paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Refined main page](/images/hugo_themes/refined_main.png#center)](/images/hugo_themes/refined_main.png)

 Underdog, which is yet not included to catalog.
 Nothing distracting, straight to the business, red on gray palette.
-Posts descriptions instead of summaries, in between nothing and summaries, to me it seems one of the best possible variants.
+Posts descriptions instead of summaries, in between nothing and summaries, to me, it seems one of the best possible variants.

 ### Navigation